![]() |

 Spiritual Computation: The 'Religious Galaxy'

-Exploring the Phase Space of Religious Belief
+Phase Space of Spiritual Worldviews

 "There is no conflict between science and religion.
 Science asks what the world is, and religion asks what humankind and society should become" Albert Einstein